Who wants living in an ill-smelling home full of mold, mildew, and an allergic and unhealthy environment? Absolutely, no one!

 Quick Review Summary

 The Kenmore KM70 is a sleek and handsome dehumidifier.
 It draws less power and quieter than other 70-pint dehumidifier brands.
-It boasts a lot of features with some that are only unique to Kenmore.
+It boasts a lot of features, with some that are unique to Kenmore.
 However, unlike any other things, Kenmore KM70 also has its negative side.
-When compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.
+Compared to other 70-pint dehumidifiers, it is a poor performer in moisture removal and comes with an expensive price tag.